-We offer a modular degree based on a structured programme of advanced study, which allows you to pursue the subjects essential to your particular degree, but at the same time offers you the flexibility to study other subjects of interest.
+We offer a modular course based on a structured programme of advanced study, which allows you to pursue the subjects essential to your particular course, but at the same time offers you the flexibility to study other subjects of interest.

 During your first year, almost half of your time is spent in laboratory practicals.
 In your second year, this decreases to around a quarter of your time.
-In your final year, you will conduct your own scientific research project, usually in one of our state-of-the-art research laboratories.
+In your final year, you’ll conduct your own scientific research project, usually in one of our state-of-the-art research laboratories.